Clear Lens Extraction

 Clear Lens Extraction (CLE) is considered a viable alternative to LASIK

-Someone who is a good candidate for RLE is usually someone who is looking for a LASIK eye surgery alternative.
-Unlike LASIK, which re-works the natural material of the eye, RLE completely replaces the natural lens with an artificial intraocular lens.
+A good candidate for CLE is usually someone who is looking for a LASIK eye surgery alternative.
+Unlike LASIK, which re-works the natural material of the eye, CLE completely replaces the natural lens with an artificial intraocular lens.
 This is essentially the same procedure one would go through for cataract surgery, and the end result is very similar to LASIK both in quality of vision and recovery time.

-Clear lens extraction is very similar to cataract surgery.
-The only difference is that RLE is a preventative procedure performed to decrease the need for glasses; whereas removing the cataract in Cataract surgery is performed for medical reasons (if adequate vision cannot be achieved with glasses).
-It is typically performed on patients between the ages of 40-65, prior to the development of cataracts.
+Both surgeries are similar, however here is what’s different.
+CLE is a preventative procedure performed to decrease the need for glasses; whereas removing the cataract in Cataract surgery is performed for medical reasons.
+CLE is typically performed on patients between the ages of 40-65, prior to the development of cataracts.
 It can correct all types of refractive error, including nearsightedness (myopia), farsightedness (hyperopia), astigmatism, and presbyopia (the inability to see up close around the age of 40).
-It is an excellent option to reduce or eliminate dependence on glasses for many patients.
-Additionally, once performed, the patient will never develop a cataract at an older age.

 Clear Lens Exchange (CLE) Recovery: What to Anticipate

 Most patients recover quickly with minimal issues, with full recovery between a week to several months.
 In general, you will experience significant improvement in vision within a few days to a week after the procedure.
 Some patients may continue to experience a gradual improvement in their vision over several weeks or even months after CLE surgery, as their eyes continue to heal and adjust to the new lens.